TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Architecture/Index.rst

 This section gives an overview of default caches, its usage and behaviour.
 If not stated otherwise, the default database backend with variable frontend is used.

-Since TYPO3 CMS 6.2, the various caches are organized in groups.
+Since TYPO3 v6.2, the various caches are organized in groups.
 Three groups currently exist:

 pages